placy2/telegramBot/README.md

 $ ./bot
 ```

-This will send the first 15 posts on the reddit user's frontpage to the Telegram chat referenced by `$TELEGRAM_OWNER_CHATID`
-and store them in a temporary SQLite database within the project folder.
-This database overwrites itself each time this bot is run.
+This will run the bot in command mode.
+You can then simply send `/start` to `AggregatorBot` on Telegram, which should give you a response back.

 ### Goal/Updates